Spirit-of-Duthie/Spirit-of-Duthie.github.io/content/programme/dodds.md

 +++
-image = "img/girdlestone.jpg"
+image = "img/dodds.jpg"
 showonlyimage = false
 date = "2016-11-05T19:44:32+05:30"
-title = "Guest Speakers"
-draft = false
+title = "Guest Speaker Richard Dodds" draft = false weight = 13
-weight = 2
 +++

-Throughout the day
+“Gold (Gold) Always believe in your soul”

+16:05-17:05
 <!--more-->

 We have the pleasure of hosting a number of eminent speakers from around the world.